VeritasSoftware/AspNetCore.ApiGateway/Docs/README_Authorization.md

 The library provides interfaces your Gateway API can implement to hook into the endpoint authorization.

+In your Gateway API project, hook up your Authentication and Authorization as you want.

+You can now authorize using the **Gateway Authorization Filters** as shown below.

 In your Gateway API project,

 ### you can hook into a common authorization by implementing the below interface.